yaobinwen/learn-linux-kernel/jammy/README.md

 ## 2024-05-22 (Wed)

 Today I started to build `tools/power/acpi`.
+Building it requires the files in `include/acpi/`.

+Meanwhile, "acpi" means "Advanced Configuration and Power Interface".
+See [ACPI Component Architecture (ACPICA)](https://www.intel.com/content/www/us/en/developer/topic-technology/open/acpica/overview.html) for more information.

+## 2024-05-25 (Sat)

+I have to pause the project for a while because my baby girl was born tonight so I will need to spend time taking care of her.